-- Regular analysis & reporting to the Board of Directors on the funding needs of the Company - Monitoring of the Company's exposures and diversification to avoid rise of concentration risk as per the internal policies - Cash Management
+- Regular analysis & reporting to the Board of Directors on the funding needs of the Company. - Monitoring of the Company's exposures and diversification to avoid rise of concentration risk as per the internal policies. - Cash Management.

 The Company has undertaken a specific review of its liquidity risks and believes that it is able to meet its upcoming maturities.
-As at 31/12/2016, the Company held EUR 941 thousand in its bank accounts.
+As at 31/12/2017, the Company held EUR821 thousand in its bank accounts.

-Furthermore, the client assets held in fiduciary capacity (in segregated accounts) were EUR 12 thousand.
+Furthermore, the client assets held in fiduciary capacity (in segregated accounts) were EUR0 thousand, since the Company terminated business relationship with clients at the year-end 2016.
+However, at the year-end 2016 when the Company had business relationship with clients the Company had segregated accounts for its client's assets.
+Its clients' accounts held with RCB and its corporates accounts held with Obrazovanie bank and Bank of Cyprus.
 The Company is taking due care in safeguarding these assets and performs the following mitigation strategies:

-- These assets are held by the Company in a fiduciary capacity and are not included in the Company's funds nor its financial statements - The funds are held in client segregated bank accounts - Frequent reconciliations are performed internally and also from the External Auditors which also are tasked to verify and submit to CySEC annual reports
+- These assets are held by the Company in a fiduciary capacity and are not included in the Company's funds nor its financial statements. - The funds are held in client segregated bank accounts. - Frequent reconciliations are performed internally and also from the External Auditors which also are tasked to verify and submit to CySEC annual reports.